The Most Important Lesson You'll Ever Learn About

 One of the most serious but all-too-common MISUSES of inferential statistics is to

-If a model is built from the ground up, there are some things that might be said about its overall predictive capability, but there is little that can be said about the individual coefficients.
+If a model is built from the ground up, there are some things that might be said about its overall predictive capability, but there is little that can be said about the individual components.
 If you find a paper in which the authors use a model building technique such as stepwise regression and treat the resulting models and coefficients as though the model been specified in advance, be afraid, be very afraid!

 This issue is not new.
 Chatfield gives references to it dating back nearly 30 years.
 Yet, many practicing data analysts do not fully appreciate the problem, as can be seen by looking at published scientific literature.